-Liaise with Border to Coast Pensions Partnership Ltd to ensure that suitable opportunities are available within the pool for the Fund to transition to its amended investment strategy.
+Liaise with Border to Coast Pensions Partnership Ltd to ensure that suitable opportunities were available within the pool for the Fund to transition to its amended investment strategy.

-The Fund has continued to be active in influencing the range of sub-funds that BCPP provide with the aim of being reflective of the majority of Investment Strategy Asset classes.
+The Fund continued to be active in influencing the range of sub-funds that BCPP provide with the aim of being reflective of the majority of Investment Strategy Asset classes.

-BCPP launched a Multi-Asset Credit sub-fund in late 2021.
-Sub-funds currently under development include UK and global property, in addition to further vintage funds in alternatives; Infrastructure, Private Equity and Private Credit.
+BCPP sub-funds currently under development include UK and global property, and UK Opportunities, in addition to further vintage funds in private markets; Infrastructure, Private Equity and Private Credit.